blubbll/muffin.css/README.md

 Some css Framework i'v been working on for a while.

 It is meant for 'true' responsive fullscreen applications/websites that stay loyal even when the screen size changes.
+It is also meant to work on old devices, without javascript, scratching at some of the edges of what CSS can do.
-I've been working with techniques like this for a longer time now and wanted something stable, re-usable for multiple purposes like actual websites, blobs, or anything.
+I've been working with techniques like this for a longer time now and wanted something stable, re-usable for multiple purposes like actual websites, blogs, or anything.

 It is a work in the progress, i put everything into it i learned so far in UX design and front-end web development.